revett/atlas/README.md

 # Atlas <!-- omit from toc -->

 Atlas is a note-taking tool for [Visual Studio Code](https://code.visualstudio.com).
-It is built for those who value simplicity and speed, and uses a hierarchical note structure.
+It uses a hierarchical note structure, and is built for those who value simplicity and speed.

 You can use Atlas to organize your code snippets, keep meeting notes, maintain a personal journal, write long-form content, and much more.